mnot/I-D/for-the-users/draft.md

 such as (but not limited to) end users, network operators, schools, equipment vendors, specification implementers, content owners, governments, employers, and parents.

-Good specifications will provide benefit to all of the relevant constituencies, because they do not represent a zero-sum game.
+Good specifications will provide benefit to all of the relevant constituencies, because standards do not represent a zero-sum game.
 However, on occasion we do need to balance the benefits of a protocol design decision between two (or more) constituents.

 Likewise, sometimes efforts are brought to the IETF that represent the technical needs of a specific constituency that does not take the needs of others into account.
 On its own, such a